ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 ### How to bulk download all the Attachments from a Kintone App?
 There is no standard function to bulk download all the Attachments (files uploaded to a Kintone Record via Attachment field) at once.

-Here is an overview of how to build a JavaScript customization to bulk download attachments.
+Here is an overview of building a JavaScript customization to bulk download attachments.

 Required files:
 * [JSZipUtils(v0.0.2)](https://github.com/Stuk/jszip-utils) --- used when downloading the files.